mrmacright/Metal-HUD-Mobile-Config/README.md

 #### If your device is not appearing under List Devices, try the following:

-1. Close the Metal HUD Mobile Config
+1. Close the Metal HUD Mobile Config App

 2. Agree to "Xcode and Apple SDKs Agreement" by opening file "setup_xcode.sh" and press "Agree".
 Close XCODE after pressing "Agree", don't continue with other installs

-3. Unplug iPhone / iPad from Mac > Restart Mac > Reconnect iPhone / iPad to Mac
+3. Unplug iPhone or iPad from Mac > Restart iPhone or iPad & Mac > Reconnect iPhone or iPad to Mac

 4. Re-open the App and hopefully your device will appear!